Monmouth County Alimony Lawyer

 - Permanent alimony may be awarded in longer marriages, especially when a spouse is sick, disabled or otherwise unable to become self-supporting.

 It is also important to consider the impact of any prenuptial or postnuptial agreements that have been signed – starting with the question of whether the agreement is enforceable.
-A Monmouth County spousal support attorney can help individuals reveal any sort of pre or postnuptial agreement that may be relevant.
+A Monmouth County alimony attorney can help individuals reveal any sort of pre or postnuptial agreement that may be relevant.

 While it is possible for someone to sign away their right to spousal support, courts will sometimes find such an agreement unconscionable if it would result in grave financial difficulties for that person.
 Because the courts have substantial discretion in this area, it is often more prudent to negotiate alimony out of court.Benefit of an Attorney

-A seasoned Monmouth County spousal support attorney has the legal knowledge, trial experience, and the financial background to advocate effectively for you at all stage of these negotiations.
+A seasoned Monmouth County alimony attorney has the legal knowledge, trial experience, and the financial background to advocate effectively for you at all stage of these negotiations.